-The role of internal audit is provided to the force via a contracted arrangement with a provider for 2018/19 this is RSM (UK Group LLP).
+The role of internal audit is provided to the force via a contracted arrangement with a provider for 2019/20 this is RSM (UK Group LLP).
 The Head of Internal Audit ensures that there is a strategy and plan developed on the basis of risk with appropriate levels of involvement from the force and the SCO.
-For 2018/19 the majority of audit opinions have been reasonable or substantial.
-A financial management audit undertaken in August 2018 was given partial assurance, however the force has addressed and in most cases completed the agreed actions during the course of the year.
-Furthermore, an advisory only audit was undertaken in respect of the governance arrangements for the implementation of a new records management system for the force.
-This raised concern around the formal governance structure for the Niche implementation project.
-In response Staffordshire Police has revised the structure and appointed a Niche Project Manager who as part of their role ensures the technical delivery of the project is completed to the required standard, on time and in budget.
-There is also a monthly Niche Implementation Working Group with clear terms of reference and an escalation route into the Deputy Chief Constable.
+For 2019/20 the majority of audit opinions to date have been reasonable or substantial.
+Where partial assurance has been noted, the force has taken the appropriate action to review and address these.

-The Annual Internal Audit Report (April 2019) concludes that overall for the 12 months ended 31 March 2019, the head of internal audit opinion for the Chief Constable for Staffordshire is as follows:
+The Annual Internal Audit Report (April 2019) concludes that overall for the 12 months ended 31 March 2020, the head of internal audit opinion for the Chief Constable for Staffordshire is as follows: